Oplax Hopf Algebras: Hopf V -categories as oplax Hopf monoids

 Finally, we turn on to the subcategory of Hopf $\Vv$-categories, \cref{def:Hopfcat}.
-Recall that by \cref{X2Hopf}, $(X^2,\mu,\eta,\zeta,\nu)$ is an oplax Hopf monoid in $\Span$; this underlies our oplax Hopf monoids in $\Span|\Vv$, as was the case in all the above propositions.
+The oplax Hopf monoid $(X^2,\mu,\eta,\zeta,\nu)$ in $\Span$, \cref{X2Hopf}, underlies our oplax Hopf monoids in $\Span|\Vv$, as was the case in all the above propositions.

 \begin{proposition} An oplax Hopf monoid in $\Span|\Vv$ over the oplax Hopf monoid $X^2$ in $\Span$ is precisely a Hopf $\Vv$-category. \end{proposition}